fionajones/fionajones.github.io/README.md

 Super exciting stuff on this page!
 Let’s try adding an emoji! :+1:
 Oooh I think I’m a bit confused…do we use mark down here in our text editor as well???
 My brain is full.

+Sorry guys that this is so boring for our practice with pull requests and collaboration.